 The network celebrated its 10 years in Rabat in 2016.

-At the moment, the network consists of fifteen countries: 9 Pompidou Group members (Cyprus, Croatia, France, Greece, Italy, Malta, Morocco, Portugal, Turkey) and 6 non- members (Algeria, Egypt, Jordan, Lebanon, Palestine*, Tunisia).
+At the moment, the network consists of sixteen countries: 10 Pompidou Group members (Cyprus, Croatia, France, Greece, Italy, Malta, Morocco, Portugal, Switzerland, Turkey) and 6 non- members (Algeria, Egypt, Jordan, Lebanon, Palestine*, Tunisia).

 The European Commission and the European Monitoring Centre for drugs and drugs addictions (EMCDDA) participate as observers to the meetings.